corpus-solutions/vault-consul-docker/README.md

 1. You can now interact with both Vault and Consul.
 View the UIs at [http://localhost:8200/ui](http://localhost:8200/ui) and [http://localhost:8500/ui](http://localhost:8500/ui).

+1. Real women (and men) don't click.
+Practical example of using the CLI to fetch secrets (values and files) for deployment environment values.

 ```
 export VAULT_ADDR="http://127.0.0.1:8200"
 vault login # will require (root) token